JetBrains/kotlin-web-site/docs/topics/multiplatform/native-cocoapods.md

 1. Make changes in your Podfile:

-   * If your project has any Git, HTTP, or custom Podspec repository dependencies, you should also specify the path to the Podspec in the Podfile.
+   * If your project has any Git, HTTP, or custom Podspec repository dependencies, you should specify the path to the Podspec in the Podfile.

      For example, if you add a dependency on `podspecWithFilesExample`, declare the path to the Podspec in the Podfile: